algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 #### 7.1.2 Drag & Drop Menu

-To add an element (like we see at the top of the section), you can drag and drop it from the bar on the left side, as shown on the image.
-They act like flex containers in HTML, allowing you to group elements but also, put them in Row, Column with a Space Between each element in the container, and so on. <br>
+To add an element (like we see at the top of the section), you can drag and drop it from the bar on the left side, as shown in the image.
+They act like flex containers[^3] in HTML[^4], allowing you to group elements but also, put them in a Row, Column with a Space Between each element in the container, and so on. <br>

 ![Drag & Drop Menu](/Documents/Technical/Images/drag_&_drop_menu.jpeg)

 #### 7.1.3 Styles Menu

 The styles menu is used to customize the appearance of the elements in the application.
 You can change the font, color, size, and other properties of the elements.
-Changes made here apply to all elements of the same type (like a CSS tag in a style sheet). <br>
+Changes made here apply to all elements of the same type (like a CSS tag[^4] in a style sheet). <br>

 ![Styles Menu](/Documents/Technical/Images/styles_menu.jpeg)